RohanGoyal2014/Caavo/README.md

 # Caavo
-This was a 12 hour hackathon for Caavo on Hackerearth where in theme was to make an app to collaborate on stories.
+App to collaborate on stories.